Amidst hillside S-curves, mountain vistas, water views, and scenic overlooks meant for lingering; the Old Canada Road National Scenic Byway...

 Or simply wend your way along the roads around the lakes of Monmouth and the Belgrades, absorbing the small- town charm of places like Readfield, Fayette, Mount Vernon, and Vienna.

-With preparation, it’s easy to make your own way through our 5,000 square miles and 70 communities of the Kennebec Valley.
-Each is connected by a road and, while not all of them offer an Attean View or the flow of the Kennebec River just west of Skowhegan, they all will take you somewhere you’ve never been before.
+With preparation, it’s easy to go your own way through the 5,000 square miles and 70 communities of the Kennebec Valley.
+Each is connected by a road and, while not all of them offer an Attean View they all will take you somewhere you’ve never been before.